MicrosoftDocs/winrt-api/windows.management.update/windowsupdateactionprogress_action.md

 ## -description

-The current action that a given [WindowsUpdate](./windowsupdate.md) has in progress.
+Gets the action that the [WindowsUpdate](./windowsupdate.md) object currently has in progress.

 ## -property-value

+The action that the [WindowsUpdate](./windowsupdate.md) object currently has in progress.

 ## -remarks

 This will most commonly be "Download" or "Install".
 Other possible actions include "Uninstall", "Commit", and "PostReboot".

 ## -see-also

 ## -examples